 Does this happen in reality or is it another myth?

 It does, but to get to this point you have to work hard.
 Take this blog, for instance.
-It is full of links because I find the content interesting for other webmasters, and because I find their content very interesting I often connect to other pages in my posts.
+It is full of links, because I find content interesting for other webmasters and because I find their content very interesting I often connect to other pages in my posts.

 It’s all about creating a natural bond.
 The reader’s point of view gives a connection more meaning rather than the search engine.

 Link-based content that other parties want to connect to is the best way to draw connections.